-The easiest way is to use an instant pH soil reader – so you khonw how to test your soil – like the one pictured from Suttons Seeds
+The easiest way is to use an instant pH soil reader – so you know how to test your soil – lots available on Amazon

 It will give you an instant digital reading from 0 to 9 so you will not only help you choose the best plants for your soil – it will also identify the best places for your seeds.